betamigo98/Choral-Annotations-For-Zotero/Template Scripts.md

 © Bibliothèque nationale de France Reproduced from [French National Library websote](https://essentiels.bnf.fr/fr/image/4cf885ab-033d-4ab5-923e-555fc91ce1ee-un-coup-des-jamais-nabolira-hasard-3)<br>

 Well, sort of. with Microsoft OneNote that would be posible.
 See the video below and judge by yourself.
+Note: Currently you cannot rotate text from within OneNote.